shtaif/Qyu/README.md

     // and run with the same value it resolved or rejected with): let result = await q(myAsyncFunction);

-    // Doesn't matter if more jobs come around later,
+    // No matter if more jobs come around later!
     // Qyu will queue them as necessary and optimally manage them all
     // for you based on your concurrency setting setTimeout(() => {